fhellwig/duo-express/README.md

 ## Endpoints

-This middleware module provides three endpoints that you can call from your web application.
+This middleware module provides four endpoints, three of which are called from your web application.

 ### `POST /duo`